umaryusuf11/AdapterCardGame/README.md

 * Output adapter name OutputTestAdapter in the Console package
 * Load config interface/Abstract name Config in the Structure Package
 * Load config adapter LoadTestAdapter in the Structure Package

+## Adapter Steps
+* Create an interface/abstract with defined methods and parameters
+* Each Adapter to implements the interface
+* Each Adapter implements the interface methods
+* Client (CardGame) has an adapter variable of interface type
+* Client setter to amend the adapter variable
+Please see the [video](https://uofglasgow.zoom.us/rec/share/QjQt1zbjuwQGYgMrX1tDDBc-PUqa_CpvxJGI0gV1gvEStOTcGnn55ls_TQVRVbfD.N9qsbYv71kE0iBtJ?startTime=1644928799000) or lectures for more details.

 ## Game.CardGame Tests
 * Create a test for getComputerPlayersNames, create an adapter for LoadConfig, note there is CardGame.setLoadConfig.